myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 | `crontab -l` | Display cron of the current user |
 | `ls -la /etc/cron*` | Display scheduled jobs overview |

-# IX.
-Other useful information that can be gathered
+# X. Other useful information that can be gathered

 Those commands are really useful to collect some clues to realize a privilege escalation.